jadeforrest/blog/content/posts/2021-01-18--implementing-amazons-single-threaded-owner-model/index.md

 ## Want to hear a deep dive?

 I [interviewed Alexa Stefanko on the Single Threaded Owner model](https://podcasters.spotify.com/pod/show/decodingleadership/episodes/1-Alexa-Stefanko-on-the-Single-Threaded-Owner-model--product-metrics--and-how-training-alligators-is-different-than-training-people-e2hlbik) for my podcast, [Decoding Leadership](https://podcasters.spotify.com/pod/show/decodingleadership), and we did a deep dive on what made this so successful for her team.
 We talked about the other changes we made at the same time, and a lot more nuance than I was able to go into in this article.

-I hope you subscribe!
+You can also hear it directly below.
+If you like it, please subscribe!
+<iframe src="https://podcasters.spotify.com/pod/show/decodingleadership/embed/episodes/1-Alexa-Stefanko-on-the-Single-Threaded-Owner-model--product-metrics--and-how-training-alligators-is-different-than-training-people-e2hlbik" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 ## Want help?